ESOUIMods/MasterMerchant/Readme.md

 - Added Craft Cost for Potions and Poisons

 NOTE: I will be updating MM and LibPrice so that LibPrice manages a cache for prices.
-LibPrice sorta does that now but it does not cache the price depending on the Focus used.
+LibPrice sort of does that now but it does not cache the price depending on the Focus used.
 Such as Default, SHIFT, CTRL or both.
 It may not really be needed since "Default" is the most common used price for the individual user regardless of how it has been customized.

 ## ChangeLog 3.7.21